livewire/livewire/docs/getters.md

 In Livewire, another way to cut down on boilerplate in your components is by omitting the `render()` method entirely.
 Livewire will use its own `render()` method returning the corresponding Blade view by convention.

-In this case, you don't have a render method to pass data into a Blade view.
+In these case, you obviously don't have a `render()` method from which you can pass data into a Blade view.

-Rather than re-introducing the `render()` method into your component, you can instead provide that data to the view through getters like so:
+Rather than re-introducing the `render()` method into your component, you can instead provide that data to the view via getters:

 ```php
 <?php